KaHole/group3-project-progress/index.md

 ***

+## 24.05.17 Mobile Version

+Although we have focused on this while developing the project there where still some glitches on the HS-Viewer project that had to be fixed so that it can be viewed on smaller screen sizes.
+In particular we had to fix the LinearScale.

+## 21.05.17 Writing

+In the last week we have mainly been focusing on writing the draft of the report.
+This requires a lot of work, so we doubt if we will be able to do any major changes to the project.
+There are still a few things that remain, but hopefully we will be able to fix them in the time left.

 ## 14.05.17 Additional changes

 As the project is coming close to and end we have mainly focused on creating some additional changes to HS-designer and HS-Viewer.
 These changes include:
 - Internationalization for text in both norwegian and english
 - Session storage in the HS - Viewer so that when a user refreshes the webpage the answers will still appear.
 - We have added mandatory questions functionality, so that each questions registered with this functionality will have to be answered before a submission of the schema can be done.
+- In the HS-Designer one can upload a Logo to the schema.

 ## 08.05.17 HS-Designer Work